belle2/basf2/online_book/fundamentals/hep_analyses.rst

     `Cherenkov effect <https://en.wikipedia.org/wiki/Cherenkov_radiation>`_.
     Particles passing through will cause Cherenkov photons to be emitted at an angle that directly depends on the particle velocity.
-Combining this velocity information with particle momentum measured in the preceding tracking detectors yields a mass measurement, which identifies the particle species.
+Combining this velocity information with the particle momentum measured in the preceding tracking detectors yields a mass measurement, which identifies the particle species.
 Emitted Cherenkov photons are captured inside the quartz bars by total internal reflection.
 TOP reconstructs the Cherenkov emission angle by